igorcasmarques/igorcasmarques.github.io/docs/resume/resume-toc.md

 Thank you for visiting my website!

+I'm a technical writer and I live in Ottawa, Canada.
 Choose a section below to learn more about me.

 1. [Education](./education)
 1. [Skills and Tools](./skills-and-tools)